 PCIe Bifurcation Mechanism

 OCP3.0 baseboards and add-in cards support multiple bifurcation combinations.
-Single socket baseboards with a single or multiple root ports, as well as a multi-socket baseboards with a single or multiple root ports cases are supported.
+Single socket baseboards with a single or multiple root ports, as well as a multi-socket baseboards with a single or multiple root ports are supported.
 The bifurcation mechanism also supports add-in cards with a single or multiple end points.
 These features are accomplished via I/O pins on the Primary and Secondary connector:

 PRSNTA#, PRSNTB[3:0]#.
 The PRSNTA# pin connects to the PRSNTB# pins as a hard coded value on the add-in card.
 The encoding of the PRSNTB[3:0]# pins allows the baseboard to determine the PCIe Links available on the add-in card.